izaiasmachado/data-structures/notes/remembering_c.md

     return 0;
 }
 ```
 ## What if you change your mind?
-Rellocation
+Rellocation and Calloc
 ```c
 #include <stdio.h>
 #include <stdlib.h>